bitomule/SwiftyPods/README.md

 ## Motivation

-When your project based on CocoaPods grows reading and editing the podfile becomes impossible.
+Reading and editing the podfile becomes impossible when your project based on CocoaPods grows.
 You start grouping using variables and comments but it's still a long file where the safety is the error you get when you run pod install.

 SwiftyPods enables two big features:
 * **Safety**: Swift will type check your file before you finish editing it.
 * **Modularization of your podfile**: You can split your podfile in multiple podfile.swift files.
 You choose: feature pods, module pods, team pods...
 Once you generate your podfile they will all get merged into a single, classic podfile.

-### This is what your podfile.swift will look like
+### This is what your poºdfile.swift will look like

 ```swift
 let podfile = Podfile(